dhuszti/watsonx-bitclub/README.md

 2. Please generate a new API key by click on right side to blue "Create" button.

 3. Provide a name to API key and copy it to your local machine.
 You will need it for later during the lab.
+4.
+5. Please download from GITHUB two Jupyter notebooks to your local machine.

-4. Upload notebook with "ENG" to IBM watsonx.ai project
+6. Upload notebook with "ENG" to IBM watsonx.ai project

-5. Run notebook with "ENG" first and if prompted provide API key
+7. Run notebook with "ENG" first and if prompted provide API key

-6. Congrats for building first simple RAG use case
+8. Congrats for building first simple RAG use case

-7. Let us do some tricks to make it work in Hungarian
+9. Let us do some tricks to make it work in Hungarian

-8. Upload notebook with "HUN" to IBM watsonx.ai project
+10. Upload notebook with "HUN" to IBM watsonx.ai project

-9. Run notebook with "HUN" first and if prompted provide API key.
+11. Run notebook with "HUN" first and if prompted provide API key.
 You can change question in last cell.

 Ask these questions (one by one):
 ```